-If you want to know the signs of emotional abuse, here we will talk about the 10 signs of emotional abuse.
+If you want to know the signs of emotional abuse, you’re in the right place.
+Today we’ll talk about the 10 signs of emotional abuse.

-Unlike physical abuse, being emotionally abused does not leave with you scars or bruises that can be easy to detect.
-In the U.S, every ten seconds, a report of child abuse is made.
-That means a yearly basis, in this, involves more than 6.6 million children who are affected.
+Unlike physical abuse, being emotionally abused doesn’t leave with you physical scars or bruises.
+These scars and bruises are the ones you can’t see or detect.
+In the U.S, every ten seconds, a report of abuse is made.
+That means on a yearly basis, more than 6.6 million people are affected by physical or emotional abuse.

-Emotional abuse weakens the individual emotional development and sense of self-worth that can have life long damaging effects.
-Here are 10 signs of emotional by parnets abuse listed:
+Emotional abuse weakens self development and sense of self-worth and that can have life long damaging effects.
+Here are 10 signs of emotional abuse listed:

 - You experience random emotional outbursts